-The student will perform practicum activities under the general direction of a program supervisor and under the immediate guidance of a supervising practitioner.
-The practicum student will spend full school days at the field site for the spring semester.
-Practicum students follow the elementary school calendar during their practicum and therefore are expected to be at the elementary school each day it is in session, including those days when Assumption College classes may not be in session.
-Prior to the beginning of the practicum, practicum students may request approval to attend Assumption College sponsored events.
-Such requests must be made in writing and addressed to the Licensure Program Coordinator, and, if approved, the practicum student will extend his or her practicum placement beyond the typical ending date for the practicum.
-Limited to Elementary Education majors who have satisfied all retention criteria, including passing all required Massachusetts Tests for Educator

-Licensure (MTEL) by December 31 of the senior year.
+Over the course of the practicum, each candidate's performance will be assessed jointly by both the program supervisor and supervising practitioner through the Massachusetts Candidate Assessment of Performance (CAP) for the Initial License The candidate will spend full school days at the field site for the spring semester.
+Teacher candidates follow the elementary school calendar during their practicum and therefore are expected to be at the elementary school each day it is in session, including those days when Assumption University classes may not be in session.
+Prior to the beginning of the practicum, practicum students may request approval to attend Assumption University sponsored events.
+Such requests must be made in writing and addressed to the Licensure Program Coordinator, and, if approved, the practicum student will extend the practicum placement beyond the typical ending date for the practicum.
+Limited to Elementary Education majors who have satisfied all retention criteria, including taking all required Massachusetts Tests for Educator Licensure (MTEL) by December 13 of the senior year.
 Students must concurrently take the associated 3-credit seminar, EDU 420S.
-Education Practicum Fee: \$500 (Spring) Dion, Evans, Plainte/Nine credits
+Education Practicum Fee: \$545 (Spring)

-EDU 420S SEMINAR: PRACTICUM IN ELEMENTARY EDUCATION
+EDU 420S PRACTICUM SEMINAR IN ELEMENTARY EDUCATION

-Practicum students are required to attend a weekly seminar, where they will integrate theories and practices of elementary teaching and learning, discuss pedagogical issues, and reflect upon their development as pre-service teachers.
+Practicum students are required to attend a weekly seminar, where they will integrate theories and practices of elementary teaching and learning.
+The seminar affords candidates opportunities to discuss a range of pedagogical issues, and to reflect upon their own growth as beginning teachers.
+Program supervisors will focus on CAP requirements and may identify themes for candidates' discussion and analysis.
+Candidates may also identify particular teaching issues for further discussion.
 Students must be concurrently enrolled in EDU 420.
-(Spring) Dion, D'Souza, Lawrence, Plainte/Three credits
+(Spring)

+Staff/Three credits